How to Use Your DSLR Camera as a Webcam in Linux

 The Flashforge Finder 3D printer is a good off-the-shelf printer for someone new to 3D printing, and the included Flashprint software is a decent slicer for getting you started with the Flashforge Finder.
 There are many alternate slicers available on the market all of which provide advanced features …

-Vintage Mac Up in Smoke?
+Vintage Computer Up in Smoke?
 Here’s How to Fix It

-If your vintage Macintosh computer has started spewing smoke and terrible smelling fumes, you’ve had a power supply component notorious for failure, just fail.
-Fortunately your Macintosh is unharmed and the fix for this problem is cheap and simple.
+If your vintage PC or Macintosh computer has started spewing smoke and terrible smelling fumes, you’ve had a power supply component notorious for failure, just fail.
+Fortunately your computer is unharmed and the fix for this problem is cheap and simple.
 Here’s how it’s done.

 Supercharge Your IBM Model M Keyboard With QMK